 Limbo was a puzzle-platform game and the premiere title of game developer Playdead, an artistic game renowned for its beautifully dark yet sublime design.

+All photo used with permission from Kill Screen.
 Check out Kill Screen tonight at the Rooftop Film Festival.